31st Dec 2014 - 30th Apr 2019

 Manufacturers are no longer able to hide the presence of palm oil in their food labels.
-This gives YOU the power to check whether the food products you buy on a daily basis contain palm oil and enable you to choose your purchases wisely.
+This gives US the power to check whether the products we buy on a daily basis contain palm oil and enables us to choose our purchases wisely.

 Palm oil is one of the most widely used ingredients in the world, and its production is driven by consumer demand for a broad range of products, including foodstuffs, cosmetics, cleaning products, and fuel.

 Production of palm oil however can have serious negative environmental and social impacts.
 Millions of hectares of tropical rainforest have been destroyed in recent years – most notably in Malaysia and Indonesia, and more recently in West Africa – to make way for oil palm plantations.